CMarcoo/SafeChat/README.md

  - Be polite

  ## License
  This project is under the "GNU AFFERO GENERAL PUBLIC LICENSE", a copy of the license is given inside the current repository.
-You are free to do any action according to the just mentioned license.

  ---
  Thank you , TheViperShow.